LibrariesWest/opendata/membership/README.md

 - access to WiFi in libraries (where this is authenticated by library membership)
 - various other benefits, sometimes depending on the particular library services

-We don't release data on individual members, but do have counts of active registered members, including which library those members are registered with.
+We don't release data on individual members, but do have counts of active members, including which library those members are registered with.

 - [Active members by library and area](./membersbyarea.md)